kebaldwi/DNAC-TEMPLATES/PnP-Workflow.md

 3. **Cloud re-direction https://devicehelper.cisco.com/device-helper**
    **which, re-directs to on-prem DNA Center IP Address**

-**Option 1:** requires that along with the address and gateway the DHCP server must offer a PnP string via option 43.
+**Option 1:** requires that along with the IP address and gateway the DHCP server must offer a PnP string via option 43.
 This option is used with Cisco wireless so I typically recommend that you go with option 2.

-**Option 2:** requires that along with the address and gateway the DHCP server offer the domain suffix that the **pnpserver** record will reside in and a name server to resolve the address.
+**Option 2:** requires that along with the IP address and gateway the DHCP server offer the domain suffix that the **pnpserver** record will reside in and a name server to resolve the address.

 **Option 3:** requires that along with the address and gateway the DHCP server offer a name server to resolve the address of **device-helper.cisco.com**.
 Additionally it requires the that DNA Center register a file with the PnP Connect portal which it will offer via SSL to a device which reaches out.
 In order to whitelist those devices, the serial number would have to be associated to the DNAC profile within software centrals pnp connect portal.